-The cermanagement plan is approved and the restocking is part of the diffeed indicators programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future.
+- The eel management plan is approved and the restocking is part of the agreed programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future. - Fishing of restocked eels does not have any measurable impact on escapement.

-• Fishing of restocked eels does not have any measurable impact on escapement.
+- The management plan is approved and there is evidence that it is being implemented.
+The restocking is a part of the management plan. - Fishing of restocked eels may have measurable impacts on escapement.

-Aspiring indicators The management plan is approved and there is evidence that it is being implemented.
-The restocking is a part of the management plan.
-Fishing of restocked eels may have measurable impacts on escapement.
-Criterion 6.2: estimated.
-Survival and growth rates of restocked eels, and escapement from the system, can be Weighting: 1 Responsible indicators A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement.
-There is active research on means of improving the restocking programme or restocking techniques.
-Aspiring indicators • A monitoring programme estimates survival, growth and escapement.
+Criterion 6.2: Survival and growth rates of restocked eels, and escapement from the system, can be estimated.

+- Responsible A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement. - There is active research on means of improving the restocking programme or restocking techniques.

+• A monitoring programme estimates survival, growth and escapement.
 The existing evidence suggests that restocking is enhancing eel biomass and contributing to escapement.

-Criterion 6.3: The restocked area is suitable for eel growth, survival and escapement Weighting: 1 Responsible indicators Ecological information suggests that the system into which eels are restocked is suitable eel habitat (eg. type of water body, productivity, former presence of eels).
-There are no significant barriers to escapement of silver eels from the system OR systems are in place which demonstrably allows a significant proportion of silver eels to circumvent these barriers (e.g. effective passes trap and transport).
-Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).
-Aspiring indicators It is reasonable to assume by analogy with other systems the system into which eels are restocked is good eel habitat.
-If there are barriers to escapement of silver eels, plans are being put in place to allow a reasonable level of escapement which will be implemented in time to allow this restocking cohort to contribute to escapement.
-Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).
+Criterion 6.3: The restocked area is suitable for eel growth, survival and escapement

+- Ecological information suggests that the system into which eels are restocked is suitable eel habitat (eg. type of water body, productivity, former presence of eels). - There are no significant barriers to escapement of silver eels from the system OR systems are in place which demonstrably allows a significant proportion of silver eels to circumvent these barriers (e.g. effective passes trap and transport). - Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).

+- It is reasonable to assume by analogy with other systems the system into which eels are restocked is good eel habitat. - If there are barriers to escapement of silver eels, plans are being put in place to allow a reasonable level of escapement which will be implemented in time to allow this restocking cohort to contribute to escapement. - Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).